By Patrick A. Trottier (2016)

-The EODC™ platform co-creates the conditions within an organization so emergent change becomes apparent, is influenced more fluidly and naturally, and ‘change’ itself is viewed and experienced as a normal, continuous, emergent, real-time process.
+The EODC® Platform co-creates the conditions within an organization so emergent change becomes apparent, is influenced more fluidly and naturally, and ‘change’ itself is viewed and experienced as a normal, continuous, emergent, real-time process.

-The EODC™ platform supports the shift from a hierarchical, static organization into an integrated, collaborative, network organization that is continually forming with its internal and external environments – an ’emergent organization’.
+Thus, the EODC® Platform supports the shift from a hierarchical, static organization into an integrated, collaborative, network organization that is continually forming with the changes, complexities, opportunities and challenges of its internal and external environments – an ’emergent organization’.

 The following platform attempts to describe an emergent, dynamic approach to building such conditions.
 This was and continues to be a challenge to draw multi-dimensional concepts onto a two dimensional medium (words), so bear with me.

-The core strata of the EODC™ platform displayed in the diagram below are;
+The ‘core elements’ of the EODC® Platform displayed in the diagram above are;

-FOCUS – the key organizational elements which frame the conditions desired.
+FOCUS – the key organizational elements which frame the conditions to create an ’emergent organization’.

 PEOPLE – what emergent change processes people are engaged in creating those conditions.